cvsnraju/Cloudathon-LTC/README.md

 ## Idea

+2 Stages

+*  Migration strategy from Terraform to Opentofu
+*  Manage multi environment configuration using Opentofu

+Background

 1. OpenTofu: This is a tool that helps automate the setup of infrastructure.
 Think of it as a way to quickly and consistently set up the computer systems you need.
 2. Templates: These are predefined blueprints that describe how your infrastructure should be set up.
 Using templates ensures that every setup is consistent and follows the same rules.